© Kristina Laukkanen/SLF

 © Greater Van Gogos

-The regional Speakers Bureau was formed in spring 2008 to support individuals with messaging about the Grandmothers Campaign whether they are speaking to friends or on the podium.
-A speakers training workshop is available to groups, along with training on the six sets of audio/visual equipment in the region purchased with funding from the New Horizons for Seniors grant received in 2010.
+A regional Speakers Bureau was formed in spring 2008 to support individuals with messaging about the Grandmothers Campaign whether they are speaking to friends or on the podium.
+A speakers training workshop is available to groups, along with training on the sets of audio/visual equipment in the region purchased with funding from the New Horizons for Seniors grant received in 2010.
 Greater Van Gogos has a roster of speakers who are available to speak at various types of events and to community groups, large and small, throughout Southwestern BC.

-The Speakers Bureau includes former educators who have developed presentations suitable for school assemblies, classrooms and small community youth groups.
+The Speakers Roster includes former educators who have developed presentations suitable for school assemblies, classrooms and small community youth groups.
 A teachers’ package that includes background information, student cultural activities and fundraising ideas is available.
 Presentations are offered at the primary, intermediate and secondary age levels and include videos of African communities that demonstrate how Canadians are making a difference for African children and their caregivers through projects supported by the Stephen Lewis Foundation.

 For more information, please contact us at firstname.lastname@example.org.